rinconjm/power-outage-analysis/README.md

 For the final model, `HOUR`, `CLIMATE.CATEGORY`, `TOTAL.CUSTOMERS`, were added as features.
 - `HOUR` (Ordinal): During EDA, it was found that there was a higher frequency of power outages during certain times of the day, perhaps due to increased demands on the power grid.
 - `CLIMATE.CATEGORY`(Nominal): This feature provides information on the presence of El Niño/La Niña events for the current year.
 - `TOTAL.CUSTOMERS` (Quantitative): The total number of customers serviced by the utility in that year.
-Can provide information on...

 **GridCVSearch** was performed and the best hyperparameters were found to be:
 - max_depth: 20